 *A 100-year flood, sometimes called a one-percent flood event, is a rare and large storm event which has a 1-in-100 chance of occurring in any given year.

 The project team analyzed a range of alternatives and selected the staff-recommended alternative.
-The Planning Study Report has been completed and design phase is in progress.
-The PSR can be viewed by clicking here
+The Planning Study Report has been completed.
+The PSR can be viewed by clicking here.

-Project alternatives were presented to the community in 2014.
-The following information was shard at the meeting:
+Project alternatives presented to the community in 2014:

 Community update and Draft Environmental Impact Report meeting from May 2017:

 Lower Penitencia Creek Improvements Project - Final Environmental Impact Report (November 2017)